sncosmo/sncosmo-eps/EPs/sep_data_spectrum.md

 ### Fitting models

 With this EP, models can be fit to any combination of photometry and spectra.
-We propose modifying `fit_lc` so that the `data` argument can be either photometry (as before), a spectrum, or a list containing some arbitrary combination of spectra and photometry.
-Internally, we will modify the `generate_chisq` function used by `fit_lc` to compute the chi-square individually for all of the different photometry and spectra given a model and then combine the results.
+We propose modifying `fit_lc` and adding an optional `spectra` keyword that takes a `Spectrum` object or a list of `Spectrum` objects.
+Any combination of spectra and photometry is allowed, including fitting only spectra or fitting a mix of photometry and spectra simultaneously.
+Internally, we will modify the `generate_chisq` function used by `fit_lc` to compute the chi-square individually for all of the different photometry and spectra and then combine the results.
 This approach means that the API will remain unchanged, but there is a new option to include spectra as part of the fit.

 ## Backward compatibility